Australian Government Bureau of Meteorology, National Water Operations

 Minor Flood Warning For The Diamantina River

-MINOR FLOODING LIKELY AT BIRDSVILLE FROM EARLY NEXT WEEK
+MINOR FLOODING LIKELY AT BIRDSVILLE IN THE FIRST HALF OF NEXT WEEK

 Diamantina River to Diamantina Lakes:

-The Diamantina River at Diamantina Lakes is at 5.12 m and falling slowly, above the level of the Springvale Diamantina Lakes Road Causeway (2.10 m).
+The Diamantina River at Diamantina Lakes is currently at 4.86 m and rising, above the moderate flood level (4.00 m) and above the level of the Springvale Diamantina Lakes Road Causeway (2.10 m).

 Diamantina River downstream of Diamantina Lakes:

-The Diamantina River at Birdsville Police Station is likely to exceed the minor flood level from early next week.
+The Diamantina River at Birdsville Police Station is likely to exceed the minor flood level (4.00 m) during the first half of next week.
+Further rises are possible as upstream flows arrive.

 Flood Safety Advice: